putristphn/learningGit/README.md

 # 🧪 QA Engineer Bootcamp – Digital Skola
-This repository highlights my learning progress from **Sessions 2, 3, and 4** of the QA Engineer Bootcamp at Digital Skola.
+This repository showcases my learning progress from **Sessions 2 – 5** of the QA Engineer Bootcamp at Digital Skola.
+Each session focuses on a different aspect of software testing — blending theory with hands-on exercises.

+---

 ### 🧩 Overview
-Each session focuses on a different aspect of software testing — from documenting test plans, test case, and bug reports to writing simple JavaScript scripts — blending hands-on practice with core QA fundamentals.
+This project includes fundamentals of **manual QA documentation** and **JavaScript programming**, continuing with **Git practice** to manage version control.
+The goal is to strengthen QA foundations through structured exercises that simulate real-world QA workflows.

 ---

 ### 📘 Contents
 **Task 2:** Test documentation — including **Test Plan, Test Case, and Bug Report** for the [SauceDemo](https://www.saucedemo.com/) website.
-**Task 3:** Practiced **JavaScript Fundamentals** by generating a right-triangle pattern using a `for` loop.
+**Task 3:** Practiced **JavaScript Fundamentals** by generating simple console outputs such as right-triangle patterns using `for` loops.
-**Task 4:** Explored **JavaScript Advanced** concepts by building a simple calculator function for basic arithmetic operations.
+**Task 4:** Explored **JavaScript Advanced** concepts by creating a simple calculator function for basic arithmetic operations.
+**Task 5:** Applied **Git version control** — initializing repositories, committing code, branching, merging, and pushing updates to GitHub.

 ---